Links on Android Authority may earn us a commission. Learn more.

 This screen tearing is mostly noticeable when the camera moves horizontally.
 The virtual world seemingly separates horizontally like invisible scissors cutting up a photograph.
 It’s annoying and pulls you out of the immersion.
 However, because images are registered vertically, you won’t see tearing up and down the screen.

-You can reduce screen tearing with a software solution called Vertical Synchronization (Vsync, V-Sync).
+You can reduce screen tearing with a software solution called Vertical Synchronization (VSync, V-Sync).
 It’s a software solution provided in games as a toggle.
 It prevents the GPU from swapping buffers until the display successfully receives a refresh.
-The GPU essentially becomes a slave to the display and must idle until it’s given the greenlight to swap buffers and render a new image.
+The GPU sits idle until it’s given the green light to swap buffers and render a new image.

 But there’s a side effect.
 If your PC’s GPU can’t keep a stable framerate that matches the display’s refresh rate, you’ll experience visual “stuttering.”
 That means the GPU is taking longer to render a frame than it takes the monitor to refresh.
 For example, the display may refresh twice using the same frame while it waits for the GPU to send over a new frame.
 Rinse and repeat.